Jason Miller (fighter): Early life

+He made his mixed martial arts debut at the age of 17, forgoing his senior prom, to fight 27-year-old Al "Superman" Dill in a Virginia Beach event.
+Miller won by unanimous decision and embarked on a career in professional mixed martial arts.

 Mixed martial arts career

-After his submission win over Ronald Jhun, earning Miller his first Superbrawl Championship, a riot broke out and Miller was punched in the back of the head by a fellow fighter, Mark Moreno.
-This set the stage for a grudge match, and Miller dominated Moreno, finishing him with an armbar at the end of round one making the shaka sign before finishing him.
+On October 16, 2004, Miller won his first Superbrawl Championship with a submission victory over Ronald Jhun.
+During the event, a riot broke out, and Miller was punched in the back of the head by fellow fighter Mark Moreno.
+This set the stage for a grudge match in which Miller defeated Moreno with an armbar in the first round.
+Miller made the shaka sign shortly before the finish.

-On September 2, 2006, Mayhem won the Icon Sport Middleweight title from Robbie Lawler in a back and forth battle.
-After being staggered and nearly finished by Lawler, Mayhem secured an arm triangle choke and won in the third round.
-In December of the same year, Mayhem lost his first title defense to Frank Trigg via TKO in the second round, a fight many thought he was the favorite to win.
+On September 2, 2006, Miller won the Icon Sport Middleweight title from Robbie Lawler in a back and forth battle.
+After being staggered and nearly finished by Lawler, Mayhem secured an arm triangle choke and won via submission in the third round.
+In December of the same year, Mayhem lost his first title defense to Frank Trigg via TKO in the second round, a fight in which he was favored to win.

-Mayhem stepped into the Dream 4 tournament on short notice and scored an impressive win in the semifinals, he was eliminated by Ronaldo Souza in the quarterfinals.
-Miller lost a unanimous decision to "Jacare" in a fast-paced grappling style bout that saw him escape submission after submission.
+Miller stepped into the Dream 4 tournament on short notice, progressing to the semifinals before his eventual elimination by Ronaldo Souza in the quarterfinals.
+Miller lost the fight by unanimous decision.

-After back and forth battles of words on Japanese, Brazilian and American media, Miller and Souza fought again, but this time for the Dream Middleweight belt.
-(The title was vacant as Gegard Mousasi moved to the Light Heavyweight division.)
-The fight ended in a no-contest when Miller landed a soccer kick to Souza's forehead (formerly a legal strike, but had been outlawed), which opened a large gash and prompted a doctor stoppage.
-Both fighters agreed to face each other in an event in September 2009.
-The match was canceled after Souza signed with the Strikeforce promotion.
+After a period of verbal sparring on Japanese, Brazilian and American media, Miller and Souza fought a rematch for the Dream Middleweight belt, which had recently been vacated after Gegard Mousasi's departure to the Light Heavyweight division.
+The fight ended in a no-contest after Miller landed an illegal soccer kick to Souza's forehead, opening a large gash and prompting a doctor's stoppage.
+Both fighters agreed to face each other again in September 2009, but the match was canceled after Souza signed with the Strikeforce promotion.